sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 To connect, press 1 and 2 buttons in the Wiimote.

 All 4 leds will flash during connection phase, and only LED 1 will be ON when connected.

+Important note: wiimote suport is NOT enabled by default on the TTGO.
+I have experienced slowness at least once when developing, but seems to have gone forever.
+It may happen when the option is enabled, but a Wiimote has never been paired.
+I'm not completely sure, your mileage may vary.

+You can enable wiimote support uncommenting `#define WIIMOTE_PRESENT` in hardconfig.h

 ## OSD Menu